 One of the most cited Argentinean artists in contemporary culture, Porter has long questioned the boundary between reality and its representation.
 She uses a whimsical collection of toys and figurines of animals and people to populate works that, with wit and a wry sense of humor, offers a metaphor of the human condition.

-Since an early solo exhibition at the Museum of Modern Art (MoMA), New York, in 1973, she has exhibited widely throughout Europe, South America and the United States, with an important solo retrospective at the Museo Tamayo De Arte Contemporáneo, Mexico City, Mexico (2008) and the Museo del Barrio (2018).
+Since an early solo exhibition at the Museum of Modern Art (MoMA), New York, in 1973, she has exhibited widely throughout Europe, South America and the United States, with important solo retrospectives at the Museo Tamayo De Arte Contemporáneo, Mexico City, Mexico (2008) and the Museo del Barrio (2018).
 Her work was featured in the 57th Biennale di Venezia in 2017.

 Professor at Queens College, City University of New York (CUNY), New York, USA, from 1991 to 2007, Liliana Porter has been the recipient of significant prizes and awards including a Guggenheim Fellowship in 1980, three New York Foundation for the Arts Fellowships (1999, 1996, 1985), the Mid Atlantic/NEA Regional Fellowship (1994) and seven PSC-CUNY research awards (from 1994 to 2004).